apalache-mc/apalache/docs/src/apalache/tuning.md

 * the *second* action invariant after exactly 20 steps.

 [Trace invariants][] are checked regardless of this filter.

+Note that there is no direct correspondence between invariant numbers and the operators in a TLA+ spec.
+Rather, the numbers refer to *verification conditions* (i.e., broken up parts of a TLA+ invariant operator).
+To find these numbers, run Apalache with `--write-intermediate=true` and check the invariant numbers in `_apalache-out/<MySpec>.tla/*/intermediate/XX_OutVCGen.tla`.
+The 0th state invariant is called `VCInv_si_0`, the 1st state invariant is called `VCInv_si_1`, and so on.
+For action invariants, the declarations are named `VCActionInv_si_0`, `VCActionInv_si_1` etc.

 This option is useful, e.g., for checking consensus algorithms, where the decision cannot be revoked.
 So instead of checking the invariant